Show Table of Contents

 For example, suppose you have a table that contains one major header and multiple sub-headers.

 In this case, the hierarchy of headers must be flattened or removed.
 To do this, you can manually create a new column for each header in the hierarchy directly in your Excel data.
 Alternatively, connect to your Excel data from Tableau Desktop and then turn on Data Interpreter.
 Verify that your headers are flattened correctly.
-For more information about Data Interpreter, see Clean Your Data with Data Interpreter.
+For more information about Data Interpreter, see Clean Data from Excel, CSV, PDF, and Google Sheets with Data Interpreter.

 If you create new columns for your hierarchical headers, make sure that each cell in the new columns contains values.

 While you might repeat the same value for each row, it's important that each row contains the data that associates it with the data that was stored in the hierarchical header.
 You must manually remove blank cells from your Excel data.